 Attach the head.
 Slide the neck of the papier-mache head into the neck of the shirt.
 Pin the head in place using thumbtacks, pressing them in from the outside through the clothing and into the papier mache.
 Color the heads of the tacks with black permanent marker.

-Create “restraints” using long strips of black duct tape to strap the creature to the table.
-Stretch one strip across the monster's waist, one across the top of the head, and one on each ankle and wrist.
+Create restraints using long strips of black duct tape or gaff tape to strap the creature to the table.
+Stretch one strip across the monster's waist, one across the top of the head and one on each ankle and wrist.